KRichdale/community-starter-kit/README.md

 # welcome bot: A Probot App

-DESCRIPTION PLACEHOLDER

-* Welcome bot
-* Welcomes new users into repositorys
-* A GitHub App built with probot that celebrates new user activity within your repository.
+A GitHub App built with probot that celebrates new user activity within your repository.

 FEATURES PLACEHOLDER

 * Automatic bot